 2. Weight Gainers

 Weight gainers are supplements that are specifically used to gain muscles.
-They help you gain calories; therefore, they offer a perfect solution for people who find it tricky to gain muscle despite consuming many calories.
+They help you gain calories therefore, they offer a perfect solution for people who find it tricky to gain muscle despite consuming many calories.

-However, it's important to note that weight gainer supplements are only recommended if you struggle to eat enough food and find it easier to fulfill your body needs with drinks like shakes, etc.
+The high-calorie supplements provide 75-300 grams of carbs and 20-60 grams of protein per serving.
+However, it's important to note that weight gainer supplements are only recommended if you struggle to eat enough food and find it easier to fulfill your body's needs with drinks like shakes, etc.

 3. Creatine